 4. Timeline Calendar - Coming April 2019

-Soon you will be able to access the timeline calendar view which will help you to visualize how active your project is, give you better visibility of the project as a whole and instant access to the changes made to the project.
-A tracker will be displayed at the top of the calendar to illustrate your projects expected progress vs actual progress.
+Soon you will be able to access the project timeline in a calendar view which will help you to visualize how active your project is, give you better visibility of the project as a whole and instant access to the changes made to the project.
+A tracker will be displayed at the top of the calendar to illustrate your project's expected progress vs actual progress.

 This month we have been exhibiting and meeting up with healthcare professionals at the International Forum on Quality & Safety in Healthcare in Glasgow.
 Every year the Forum brings together over 3,000 attendees from around 70 countries who take part in sessions that range from the basic disciplines of quality improvement to the latest thinking in how to improve quality and safety.

 Wondering how to get started with your quality improvement project?
-Read the latest article in The Health Foundation's QI series with BMJ outlining the skills and resources you'll need, here.
+Read the latest article in The Health Foundation's QI series with BMJ outlining the skills and resources you'll need.